NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 The return type should **never** be ommitted (defaults to id for methods and to int for functions).

 There should **always** be a space between the end of the method and the opening bracket.
-The opening bracket should **always** be on the same line.
+The opening bracket can be either on the next line, or on the same line.

 ## Pragma Mark and Implementation Organization